xlnwel/blog/docs/_posts/2021-01-01-C++-concurrency6.md

 - Can the scope of locks be restricted to allow some parts of an operation to be performed outside the lock?
 - Can different parts of the data structure be protected with different mutexes?
 - Do all operations require the same level of protection?
-- Can a simple change to the dat structure improve the opportunities for concurrency without affecting the operational semantics
+- Can a simple change to the data structure improve the opportunities for concurrency without affecting the operational semantics

 Here's some guidelines for thread safe code.